Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 It’s been too long that I’ve been holding onto this recipe idea.
-Our fruit breads are some of our most popular recipes.
-Everytime I share a picture of one on social media everyone says “Can I make this with blueberries?”
+Our quick breads are some of our most popular recipes.
+Every time I share a picture of one on social media everyone says “Can I make this with blueberries?”

 What are the health benefits of blueberries?

-Is this bread healthy?
+Is blueberry bread healthy?
 Not really at all, but blueberries themselves are a super food.
 They are zero cholesterol and are full of fiber, both of which are good for the heart.
 They have potassium, Vitamin C and Vitamin B6.

 Is there a difference between fresh and frozen blueberries?

 Nutritionally, there is no difference between fresh and frozen berries.
 Both have the same nutrients.
 For this recipe, we normally use fresh berries, but you can use frozen berries if you’d like.